 - Learn strategic planning processes and organizational perspective to support the Strategic Plan; perspectives include, organization culture, image, structure, operational efficiency, and market awareness.

 - Assist with developing strategic and business plans for institution’s priorities.

 - Analyze various key financial and non-financial metrics.

 - Collect, understand, process, verify and report financial related-information to the finance director.

 A graduate student interested in healthcare administration with a focus on strategic planning, business development and financial planning.
-Must be currently enrolled in a Master of Healthcare Administration or similar program, with at least a 3.0 GPA.
+Must be currently enrolled in a Master of Healthcare Administration or similar program, in good academic standing (GPA 3.0+).

 The ideal candidate will be a self-starter and team-oriented, analytical, possess high attention to detail, maintain confidentiality at all times, and have excellent communication and interpersonal skills.

 How to Apply

-To be considered, applicants must electronically submit the following items by November 15, 2017, 12 AM CST to Keah.Valentine@stjude.org:
+To be considered, applicants must electronically submit the following items by Friday, November 16, 2018, 12 a.m. midnight CST:

 - Current updated resume in PDF format

-- Graduate transcripts (unofficial PDF copies will be accepted, but download links will not be accepted).
+- Graduate transcripts (unofficial copies will be accepted, but download links will not be accepted).
 For first year students, if Fall semester grades are not yet available, please still send an unofficial transcript showing the currently enrolled classes.

 - Candidates who make it to the next round will be contacted to participate in a phone interview, with a select number of candidates invited for an on-site interview.